JonDnv/EmployeeTracker/README.md

 ## Tests

 Test by created a local instance of the application following the installation instructions above.
-Then execut "node app.js" and follow the CLI prompts.
+Then execute "node app.js" and follow the CLI prompts.

 ## License